zarincheg/telegram-bot-dialogs/README.md

 - `exists(Telegram\Bot\Objects\Update $update)` - Check for existsing dialog

 ##What is planned to improve:
-- Add default response messages (if you need just a text answers from the bot, without any background logic)
 - Refactor for using names in Dialogs::add() instead of objects and rename to start()
 - Add LUIS API support (https://www.luis.ai/)
 - Long-term memory
-- YesNo dialogs out of the box.
-Making questions and bind yes/no handlers